phoerious/rs-backup-suite/README.md

 ## Backup strategies
 The intended use case for rs-backup-suite is as follows: you set up the server part on your NAS.
 Then you create a backup user for each user on each client machine.

+### Cron
 In the next step you edit the crontab for root on each client and add a job for running `/usr/bin/rs-backup-run` at certain times.
 You can of course also create a shell script that calls `rs-backup-run` and put it in `/etc/cron.daily` to perform a global backup once a day.

+### Alternative: systemd
+Since version 0.2.5, rs-backup-run comes with systemd unit files which you can use for automatically running daily backups instead.
+To enable the timer, run

+    systemctl enable rs-backup-run.timer
+    systemctl start rs-backup-run.timer

+This will enable the timer when booting the system.
+By default, the timer is set to run once every day (or immediately if the system was down during the last timer tick).

+You can also start a full system backup manually at any time by running

+    systemctl start rs-backup-run.service

+### Inclusion patterns
 After everything is set up that way you create the file `/etc/rs-backup/include-file` and write to it a list of files and folders you want to back up as root (e.g. you can specify `/etc/***` to backup the whole `/etc` directory and all its subdirectories).
 Furthermore each user creates a file called `.rs-backup/include` inside his home directory that serves the same purpose for his own home directory instead of the global system.
 Such a file could look like this:

     - /home/johndoe/.cache/***